LinkedInLearning/learning-github-actions-5977410/ch3_developing_a_cicd_workflow/03_05_deploying/README.md

   ![Warning in GitHub Web Editor for Secrets](./images/03_05_warnings_in_github_web_ide_for_secrets.png)

-- Be sure that the GCP service account used for the worfklow authentication has permission to deploy services and push images.
+- Be sure that the GCP service account used for the workflow authentication has permission to deploy services and push images.
 Review the TODO: ADD STEPS FOR CREATING GCP CREDENTIALS or use the ["Escape Hatch"](#escape-hatch) deploy job if you can't get your workflow steps to authenticate.

 ## SHENANIGANS